-- 4.8.1 Regular/Contract members may provide services of up to 67% beyond their regular load in any given semester.
+- 4.9.1 Regular/Contract members may provide services of up to 67% beyond their regular load in any given semester.
+Regular/Contract faculty shall not have their overloads reduced or eliminated as a result of arbitrary or capricious decisions.
 Assignments of 168% or above shall be limited to special circumstances as determined by the immediate administrator and shall be approved by the appropriate Vice President.
 Exceptions to the overload cap shall not be ongoing.
-Immediate administrators shall retain right of assignment. - 4.8.2 Faculty may not be assigned to teach an overload if professional work week obligations (as delineated in 4.1 above) are not met.
+Immediate administrators shall retain right of assignment. - 4.9.2 Faculty may not be assigned to teach an overload if professional work week obligations are not met.

-4.9 CLASS CAPACITY
+4.10 CLASS CAPACITY